Overview

 T2 = T1 × (D2 / D1)^1.06

-The exponent of 1.06, rather than 1.0, is the key feature of this formula.
-An exponent of exactly 1.0 would assume pace stays perfectly constant regardless of distance — in other words, that a runner could sustain their 10K pace all the way through a marathon, which is physiologically unrealistic for almost all runners due to glycogen depletion, cumulative muscular fatigue, and the cardiovascular demands of sustained effort over several hours.
-Pete Riegel derived the 1.06 value empirically from large datasets of real race results across many distances and ability levels, and it has remained a reasonably reliable predictor across decades of subsequent use.
+The exponent of 1.06, rather than 1.0, is the key feature here.
+An exponent of exactly 1.0 would assume pace stays perfectly constant regardless of distance, meaning a runner could sustain their 10K pace all the way through a marathon.
+That's physiologically unrealistic for almost everyone, given glycogen depletion, cumulative muscular fatigue, and the cardiovascular demands of sustained effort over several hours.
+Pete Riegel derived 1.06 empirically from large datasets of real race results across many distances and ability levels, and it has held up as a reasonably reliable predictor across decades of use since.

-The formula is most accurate when D1 and D2 are not too far apart — predicting a half marathon from a 10K result is generally more reliable than predicting a full marathon from a 5K result, since smaller extrapolations carry less compounding error from the exponent.
-For best results, use the most recent comparable-distance race result available, run under conditions (weather, terrain, training state) similar to those expected on the target race day.
+The formula is most accurate when D1 and D2 aren't too far apart.
+Predicting a half marathon from a 10K result tends to be more reliable than predicting a full marathon from a 5K result, since smaller extrapolations carry less compounding error from the exponent.
+For best results, use the most recent comparable-distance race result available, run under conditions (weather, terrain, training state) similar to what's expected on the target race day.